-Our telephone survey done in 2015 indicated that the community were satisfied with our performance.
+Recent telephone & online survey indicate that the community were satisfied with our performance.
 However, as indicated with the inclusion of 'An accessible city' as an objective in the Community Strategic Plan, road maintenance and quality footpaths were an area that the community felt was important and that should continue to be an area of focus.